 Concentration risk arises as a result of the concentration of exposures within the same category, whether it is geographical location, product type, industry sector or counterparty type.
-The Company is primarily engaged in the cryptocurrency mining industry that is a highly volatile market with significant inherent risk.
+The cryptocurrency mining industry is highly volatile with significant inherent risk.
 The Company also holds a significant portion of its working capital in Bitcoin and has a revolving credit facility collateralized by Bitcoin and subject to margin calls.
 A significant decline in the market prices of cryptocurrencies, an increase in the difficulty of cryptocurrency mining, changes in the regulatory environment and adverse changes in other inherent risks can significantly negatively impact the Company's operations and the carrying value of its assets.
 The Company does not currently hedge the conversion of cryptocurrencies to fiat currency.